 Welcome!

-I'm actively hiring highly motivated Ph.D. students to pursue cutting-edge research in decision-making under uncertainty for autonomous systems.
-If you're interested in joining my lab, please contact me at: qihengho [at] vt.edu.
+📢 Opportunities: I am actively hiring highly motivated Ph.D. students to pursue cutting-edge research in decision-making under uncertainty for autonomous systems.
+If you are interested in joining my lab, please contact me at: qihengho [at] vt.edu.

 Experience